Current Rady Projects

 Across a Multi-Academy Trust

 Within the Two Counties Trust, data analysis was used to identify those academies most in need of the RADY project.
-Trevor introduced the project and is working with each of the academies to change expectations, raise awareness and look at how aspirations can be used to improve attainment.
+Trevor introduced the project and worked with each of the academies to change expectations, raise awareness and look at how aspirations can be used to improve attainment.

 Across a Local Authority

 In Central Bedfordshire, the RADY initiative was thoroughly researched by senior LA advisers before 9 schools were asked to take part in a pilot project which was then expanded to 19 schools in year 2.
-The authority runs its own RADY network meetings with Challenging Education directors to which they invite all LA schools.
+In year 3, the LA recruited a further cohort of schools across all phases and commissioned independent research into the impact of RADY which was highly positive.
+There’s now a waiting list for cohort 4 RADY schools in the authority.
 The level of engagement of Central Bedfordshire schools has been extremely impressive and significant improvements are being seen.

 Across a Region